The best place to study for the SAT Exam.

 What should I bring?

-To take the SAT exam, you must have:
+To take the SAT exam, you must bring the following:

-• An approved photo ID.
-Your ID must be an unexpired physical document, though school IDs from the previous year are acceptable through December 31st of the current year.
-For example, an ID from the 2024-2025 school year would be good until the end of 2025.
+• An approved photo ID: This must be an unexpired physical document.
+School IDs from the previous year are acceptable through December 31st of the current year.
+For example, an ID from the 2024-2025 school year would be valid until the end of 2025.

-• Your admission ticket (printed from the College Board website)
+• Your admission ticket: Printed from the College Board website and required for entry.

-You should also take a watch and a snack or two for breaks.
-The use of cell phones, computers of any sort, or any device that can take photos or play music is prohibited in testing centers.
+You may also want to bring a watch (without internet access) to keep track of time and a snack or drink for the breaks.
+Note that the use of cell phones, laptops, or any device capable of taking photos or playing music is strictly prohibited in the testing area.

 How is it scored?